FAQs about the library’s proposed building project

 Meeting rooms

-Why does the library need a 250-seat conference space?
+Why does the library need a large conference space?

 But it’s not the only way this space would be used.
-When not at its 250-seat capacity, the community room can be reconfigured into multiple spaces that would hold 50- and 100-person gatherings for the library or local community groups.
-This flexibility will allow multiple 50-person meetings or events to take place at the same time, easing scheduling for this in-demand service.
+When not at its capacity, the community room can be reconfigured into multiple spaces that would hold smaller gatherings for the library or local community groups.
+This flexibility will allow multiple meetings or events to take place at the same time, easing scheduling for this in-demand service.

 If community members or the library need a large meeting space, why can’t they use Town Hall or the high school and middle school auditoriums?